greg-js/arch-wiki-md-repo/wiki/_content/Dell XPS 13 (2015).md

 ### Graphical artifacting/instability after S3 resume

 If you encounter some artifacts and/or an unusable graphical environment after resuming from a suspend, you may want to [switch your Intel graphics acceleration from SNA to UXA](/index.php/Intel_graphics#SNA_issues "Intel graphics").
 Switching to UXA, however, will result in decreased performance.
+Switching to xf86-video-modesetting (glamor acceleration) should not decrease performance much, however it is still not known if will fix resume.

 ### Connection issues with Broadcom wireless